Access-Adaptive Priority Search Tree: Discussion

 \section{Discussion}

+It is not unusual for the standard metrics applied for assessing algorithms in the literature to fail to capture salient characteristics of interest in important, though in some cases specialized, practical applications.
+The amortized performance characteristics of the splay tree are certainly of significant theoretical importance, but its practical use is highly constrained by the fact that most query-retrieval applications involve interactive or related real-time constraints.
+In this paper we have emphasized that some important applications, such as in reliability-critical space systems, include both fixed-bound performance constraints and a need to minimize overall computational costs so as to reduce energy consumption and/or unwanted heat generation.
+With this in mind, we adapted the classical priority search tree to create a new access-adaptive priority search tree (AAPST) which satisfies these joint performance goals.

+Another contribution of this paper is an empirical examination of the performance properties of the AAPST in terms of key variables relating to the bounding of worst-case behavior and expected-case computational expenditures as determined by a measure of nonuniformity of the distribution of key accesses.
+Our simulation results characterize the cases in which the AAPST can be expected to provide performance advantages over the splay tree and standard binary search trees.

-The principal contribution of this paper is the demonstration that the classical priority search tree of McCreight can be reinterpreted so that instead of storing 2-dimensional points it is adapted for the access-sensitive storage and retrieval of 1-dimensional keys.
-Our simulation results show that the new access-adaptive priority search tree (AAPST) offers comparable access-sensitive performance to the splay tree while bounding the complexity of each operation, a property which is needed for interactive applications that must impose strict constraints on the worst-case response time of each operation.
+In summary, our simulation results show that the AAPST offers comparable access-sensitive performance to the splay tree while strictly bounding the complexity of each operation.
+This is a property that is required for interactive applications that must impose strict constraints on the worst-case response time of each operation, e.g., as arise in space systems and real-time tracking \cite{crc4}.
 Future work will examine finer-grain performance characteristics of the AAPST and their relevance to practical applications.

-\begin{IEEEbiography}[{ }]{Haley Massa} is an undergraduate research student in computer science and applied mathematics at the University of Missouri-Columbia.
-In addition to algorithms and data structures, Haley enjoys studying number theory and full-stack web development. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jeffrey Uhlmann} Prof. Uhlmann is a faculty member of the Dept.\ of Electrical Engineering and Computer Science at the University of Missouri-Columbia.
-He received his doctorate in robotics from the University of Oxford, UK, in 1995 and was a research scientist for 13 years at the Naval Research Laboratory (NRL) in Washington, DC. \end{IEEEbiography}
+More generally, we hope that this paper will promote greater awareness of secondary algorithmic performance attributes to complement conventional computational complexity characterizations.